 Skill C1 is covered mainly via self-study (with help and feedback available) in the Physics Skills/Physics from Evidence lab modules (via write-ups), in the final year project (which is partly assessed via a written report), and (for the MPhys) the dissertation module.
 Skill C2 is embedded throughout the curriculum, with practical applications in experimental and project work.
 Skill C3 is covered the Part II Physics from Evidence laboratory module, which includes a "conference" component, during which students give an assessed presentation on your laboratory work at a mock scientific conference.
 It is also covered (for MPhys students) in the dissertation module, which includes a presentation associated with the teamwork component.
 Skill C4 is covered in laboratory and project work, as well as the dissertation module (for MPhys students).
 Skill C5 is covered by the final year project, as well as the dissertation module (for MPhys students).
-Skill C6 is developed especially during the final year project, but also during the dissertation module (for MPhys students).
-Skill C6 is developed especially during the final year project, but also during the dissertation module (for MPhys students).
+Skill C6 is developed especially during the final year project, but also during the dissertation module (for Mphys students).
 Skill C7 is developed during all lab modules (which typically are done in pairs), during the final year project (again, this is usually done in pairs), and particularly during the dissertation module (which includes a team work component).

 Skill C1 is assessed with written reports on experimental work in laboratory modules, via the written report required for the final year project, and (for the MPhys) via the written report required for the dissertation module.
 Skill C2 is assessed in a variety of ways throughout the programme - it is an ingredient in everything from formal exams, to oral examinations, to written reports and presentations.
 Skill C3 is assessed via a presentation students give during a mock scientific conference which is part of the Part II Physics from Evidence laboratory module.
 Skill C4 is assessed in the marking of all written coursework and reports, such as laboratory and project work, and also the report for the dissertation module (for MPhys students).

-Skill C5 is assessed as an explicit component in the mark scheme for the final year project report, and also in the report for the dissertation module (for MPhys students).

-Skill C6 is assessed primarily via the supervisor's mark on the final year project performance, but of course also via the report on the project (and, for MPhys students) the dissertation module.
+Skill C5 is assessed as an explicit component in the mark scheme for the the final year project report, and also in the report for the dissertation module (for MPhys students).
+Skill C5 is assessed as an explicit component in the mark scheme for the the final year project report, and also in the report for the dissertation module.
+For MPhys students).
+Skill C6 is is assessed primarily via the supervisor's mark on the final year project performance, but of course also via the report on the project (and, for MPhys students) the dissertation module.
 For MPhys students, skill C7 is assessed explicitly via the team work component of the final year project.
 The mark for this is assigned by the module coordinator, but takes into account team members assessment of each other's contribution.
-For the final year project, team work can also be a factor in a supervisor's assessment.
+For the final year project, team work can also be a factor in a supervisor's assessment for the final year project.